ElektraInitiative/libelektra/doc/decisions/elektra_web.md

-# elektra-web structure
+# Elektra Web structure

 ## Issue

-For elektra-web, there needs to be a way to remotely manage instances and groups of instances (clusters).
+For Elektra Web, there needs to be a way to remotely manage instances and groups of instances (clusters).
 The remote configuration of a single instance is simple.
 However, to manage multiple instances, we need to store the information to access the daemons, as well as information about the grouping (clusters) of